ThePaulAdams/MyZoe/README.md

 Simply replace the $femail and $password variables.

-Defunct and needs updating for new API with GIGYA Implementation
+Deprecated and needs updating for new API with GIGYA Implementation